Nuxt 3 is powered by a new server engine, code-named "Nitro".

 Nitro allows 'direct' calling of routes via the globally-available

 $fetch helper.
-This will make an API call to the server if run on the browser, but will simply call the relevant function if run on the server, saving an additional API call.
+This will make an API call to the server if run on the browser, but will directly call the relevant function if run on the server, saving an additional API call.

 $fetch API is using ohmyfetch , with key features including: